Woweeza/Linus_BlueStampPortfolio/index.md

 ## Next Steps

 I plan to start on my main project, the Phone-Controlled Robotic Arm.
-I have to build the arm, create a Bluetooth connection between the arm and the phone, code the arm so that the phone can make the arm work remotely, and add at least on modification.
+I have to build the arm, create a Bluetooth connection between the arm and the phone, code the arm so that the phone can make the arm work remotely, and add at least one modification.